 Hillcrest has been blessed with senior pastors including Rev. Lubbertus Oostendorp, Rev. Henry Van Wyk, Rev. Menno Jorritsma, Dr. .Howard Vanderwell.
 Pastor Larry Slings served as Interim Pastor, and Pastor Brian Bosscher.
 Rev. Curt Walters joined Hillcrest in October, 2020 and serves as our Lead Pastor.

 Youth pastors have included Rev. Ken Schepel, Rich Verkaik, Rev. Mark Stephenson, Rev. Bob Vance and Pastor Kevin Van Wyhe.
-Pastor.
 Erika Doorn joined our staff in April of 2018 as our Youth Director.
 Hillcrest’s members are faithful in worshiping regularly and we have been marked as a congregation with outstanding congregational singing and music ministries.
 Our Directors of Music have included Norma de Waal Malefyt and Carrie Vander Hulst and Lori Plaisier.
 Chris Dekker joined our staff in June of 2015 as our Director of Worship and Music.

 Over the years, Hillcrest daughtered four churches: Messiah CRC, Georgetown CRC, Cornerstone CRC and Evergreen Ministries.
 In the fall of 1990, double morning worship services began to accommodate all.
 In April 2001, ground breaking was held for a new addition including the multipurpose room and classrooms.
 In the spring of 2012, a simulcast morning service was started in our multi-purpose room called The Hill.
 Today we have an average Sunday attendance of about 400 members.

 All website content and logos copyright of Hillcrest CRC 2020